 * Click here for rating key

 Edomasa Restaurant Review: To quell a late-night hankering for uni or udon, this unpretentious Japanese restaurant is traditional and uncomplicated.
 That’s not to say, however, that dining here should be confined to after-hours.
-Located in a nondescript building in a quiet section of town, the restaurant has half the flash of its more popular downtown siblings, which lends to its charm.
+Located in a nondescript building in a quiet section of town, the restaurant has none of the charm of its more popular downtown siblings, and is at a loss for ambience.
 The menu is heavy on familiar favorites such as teriyaki, sukiyaki and tempura.
-You won’t find much in the way of experimental fusion, but a number of specialty rolls bolster the sushi list, and the extensive amount of appetizers provides diversity.
+You won’t find much in the way of experimental fusion, but a number of specialty rolls bolster the sushi list, and the extensive array of appetizers provides diversity.
 For a particularly rich and indulgent dish, try the Una-Ju --- a thick filet of freshwater eel covered in sweet sauce and served over a bed of rice.
-And if you’re in the mood for something besides mochi for dessert, consider mitsumame; the Japanese-style fruit cocktail is served alone or with ice cream.
-Service at Edomasa is friendly, but inefficient on occasion.
+And if you’re in the mood for something besides mochi for dessert, consider mitsumame; the Japanese-style fruit cocktail is available alone or with ice cream.
+Service at Edomasa is friendly, but inefficient.
 They have a tedious wine list, but a somewhat better selection of saké and Japanese beer.
+It gets crowded early.